-The Center is funded by a grant from the Family Violence Prevention & Services Program, Family & Youth Services Bureau, Administration for Children and Families, U.S. Department of Health and Human Services, and is a member of the Domestic Violence Resource Network.
+The HRC is funded by a grant from the Family Violence Prevention & Services Program, Family & Youth Services Bureau, Administration for Children and Families, U.S. Department of Health and Human Services, and is a member of the Domestic Violence Resource Network.

-- A free webinar series with expert presenters, and cutting edge topics.
+- A free webinar series with expert presenters, and cutting-edge topics.

 - Educational Videos for health care providers and advocates on the intersection of health and violence and helping survivors.